 Twins?
 Or Just Brothers…

 The quick answer is: they’re fraternal twin brothers, which is why they’re inseparable when two are being played, and they dress so similarly.
-The aforementioned may be why Wario and Waluigi exist as the bad versions of them – twins in a not-so-parallel dimension.
+The aforementioned may be why Wario (From Wario Land) and Waluigi exist as the bad versions of them – twins in a not-so-parallel dimension.
 Anything can happen in the world of Mario and the Mushroom Kingdom.

 Mario’s Kick-Butt Abilities